Distinctive Academic Opportunities

 Monmouth students have many opportunities to engage in substantive research with faculty members: throughout the academic year, in short-term intensive experiences in January and August, in summers of collaborative research in laboratories and field settings (with on-campus housing available).
 These opportunities are not reserved for seniors and juniors in the sciences, either!
 Many majors are structured so that students are introduced to research methods and techniques early in their studies, and become involved in genuine research quickly – as soon as the sophomore year, or even the second semester of the first year.

 Monmouth provides many opportunities for study abroad: in short-term, credit-bearing courses led by Monmouth faculty, semester study-abroad programs offered through the Associated Colleges of the Midwest (ACM), and student-exchange agreements with universities in Europe, Latin America, Africa and Asia.

 Educational Garden & Market Farm

-The Educational Garden and Mini-Farm offer students and community members opportunities to be involved in sustainable and organic food production.
+The Educational Garden and Market Farm offer students and community members opportunities to be involved in sustainable and organic food production.
 These initiatives promote health, education, conservation, and permanence.
 Both intensive and 100% organic agricultural methods are employed.

 Established in 2010 with assistance from a grant from the Environmental Protection Agency, the ½-acre garden includes vegetables, herbs, native plants, fruit trees, a solar-powered rain catchment irrigation system, and a bee colony.
-Students live in the Garden House—some even during the summer—subsisting primarily on the fresh produce they grow in the garden and food that they preserve for winter consumption.
+Students live in the adjoining Founders Village—some even during the summer—subsisting primarily on the fresh produce they grow in the garden and food that they preserve for winter consumption.

 The Market Farm, donated to the college in 2013, expands the Garden project, providing similar experiences but on an even larger scale and to an even greater depth.
 The experience forces students to think critically while using systematic problem solving, looking to renew resources and practice conservation at every turn.
-The Mini-Farm imagines a model of bio-intensive agriculture reflecting best principles and practice of a revitalized, holistic, family-based homestead in the Middle West.
+The Market Farm imagines a model of bio-intensive agriculture reflecting best principles and practice of a revitalized, holistic, family-based homestead in the Middle West.